alejandroalffer/alastria-node-t/README.md

  >+ **YOUR_ENODE** is the value of the ENODE_ADDRESS file
  >+ **YOUR_IP** is the external IP of your node

 * With that value, create a pull request to request permission, adding the line to the node list.
-You can access to this Alastria form, https://portal.r2docuo.com/alastria/forms/noderequest, to perform administrative permission:
+You can access to this Alastria form, https://portal.r2docuo.com/alastria/forms/noderequest, to perform administrative permission.

 The corresponding repository is alastria-node and the branch will be testnet2.

 The files to be modified will be:

->+ `DIRECTORY_REGULAR.md`: you should include your node name, and the `enode` and `IP` direction.
+>+ `DIRECTORY_REGULAR.md`: you should include your `node name`, and the `enode` and `IP` direction.
->+ `data/regular-nodes.json`: you should include the enode and IP direction.
+>+ `data/regular-nodes.json`: you should include the `enode` and IP `direction` and `port` for p2p communications (21000).

 * When the pull request is accepted, you will see that your node starts connecting to its peers and starts synchronizing the blockchain.
 The process of synchronization can take hours or even one or two days depending on the speed of your network and machine.